bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part1.md

 1. **File Detection**: The step `Get changed files` will monitor the changed files in the pull request.
 For this workflow, we only care about column masking and masking exception.
 So `masking/databases/**/**/column-masking.json` and `masking/projects/**/masking-exception.json` are filtered out.

+1. **PR Feedback**: The step `Comment on PR` will comment on the merged pull to notify the result.

+## Column Masking

+[Column Masking](/docs/security/data-masking/column-masking/) lets you specify table columns  different Masking Level to mask the data.

+In Bytebase console, go to a database page, then pick a table, you can specify masking level by clicking pen icon on table detail page.

-1. **Apply Masking Columns**: Then step `Apply column masking` will apply the column masking to the database.
+In the GitHub workflow, find the step `Apply column masking`, which will apply the column masking to the database via API.
 First it will parse all the column masking files and then do a loop to apply the column masking to the database one by one.
 The code it calls Bytebase API is as follows:

    ```bash
    response=$(curl -s -w "\n%{http_code}" --request PATCH "${BYTEBASE_API_URL}/instances/${INSTANCE_NAME}/databases/${DATABASE_NAME}/policies/masking?allow_missing=true&update_mask=payload" \